 In 1948 Archibald Kemp in consideration of the price of £750 conveyed to the Trustees the lands known as Wardhill, Torrance ( now called Woodmill Park).
 If the club were to later dissolve then the property would be transferred to the Scottish Association of Boys Clubs: the body that granted the money for the land.
 The club constitution of 1948 also had a document attached allowing Partick Thistle Football Club to use the ground for 15 years.
-The land was later given to the Torrance Boys Club by the now dissolved SABC.
+The S.A.B.C later dissolved and the ground was retained by the Torrance Boys Club

 The clubhouse at this time held football training sessions and it also had a billiards room.
 Plans to upgrade the clubhouse were well advanced.
 The minutes of March 1969 indicated that the committee members were not in agreement about the object of the club.
 Some wanted it to be for football only, others felt the club should be opened to the wider community to extend its activities.
 The price of membership in 1969 was 10p.
 At the AGM in 1970, the chairperson expressed his gratification at the increased interest in the club and stressed the importance of widening the membership.
 It was hoped they would be able to start judo classes and table-tennis.

 In 1977 An outline planning proposal was passed by Strathkelvin District Council to allow the Boys’ Club to build a clubhouse with facilities for two football teams, badminton and other activities.
 The objects were:

 (A) To provide both outdoor and indoor sports and recreation facilities for all youth organisations of the village of Torrance and area, should they wish to use such facilities.